California Independent System Operator

 The California Independent System Operator (CAISO) is a non-profit Independent System Operator (ISO) serving California.
 It oversees the operation of California's bulk electric power system, transmission lines, and electricity market generated and transmitted by its member utilities.
-The CAISO is one of the largest ISOs in the world, delivering 300 million megawatt-hours of electricity each year and managing about 80% of California's electric flow.
+CAISO is one of the largest ISOs in the world, delivering 300 million megawatt-hours of electricity each year and managing about 80% of California's electric flow.

 History

-The California Legislature created the CAISO in 1998 as part of the state restructuring of electricity markets.
+The California Legislature created CAISO in 1998 as part of the state restructuring of electricity markets.
 The legislature was responding to Federal Energy Regulatory Commission (FERC) recommendations following the passage of the federal Energy Policy Act of 1992, which removed barriers to competition in the wholesale generation of electricity business.
 FERC regulates CAISO because interstate transmission lines fall under the jurisdiction of federal commerce laws.

 Management

-CAISO's leadership consists of executive management and a governing board members appointed by the Governor of California.
+CAISO's leadership consists of executive management and governing board members appointed by the Governor of California.